epam/ai-dial/docs/tutorials/quick-start-with-application.md

 ## Step 4: Launch AI DIAL Chat

-Run `docker compose up` in the console from the folder with the `docker-compose.yml` file.
+Run `docker compose up` in the console from the folder with the [docker-compose file](https://github.com/epam/ai-dial/blob/main/dial-docker-compose/application/docker-compose.yml).

 Once AI DIAL Chat is up on http://localhost:3000/, select the Echo Application and start typing in prompts to see how the Echo application mirrors them.